avaneev/prvhash/README.md

-However, if the core hash function is a black-box, and only its output (`out`) is known, it reveals no information about its prior or later state: all elements of the core hash function (`Seed`, `lcg`, `out`, `Hash`) are mutually-uncorrelated and wholly-unequal for the PRNG period.
+However, if the core hash function is a black-box, and only its output (`out`) is known, it reveals no information about its prior or later state: all elements of the core hash function (`Seed`, `lcg`, `out`, `Hash`) are mutually-uncorrelated and wholly-unequal during the PRNG period.
 In this case, the core hash function has the security level that is equal to its full bit size.